Keeping your information safe

 - The right to receive the data we hold about you in a format you can use to transfer the data electronically elsewhere.

-We will retain your data for as long as it is reasonably required for our legitimate purposes and for no longer.
+We will retain your data for as long as it is reasonably required for our legitimate purposes and for no longer than is necessary.

 The Act gives you the right to access information held about you.
 Your right of access can be exercised in accordance with the Act.